hypernova-developer/Jenny/src/INSTALLATION.md

 ## Completing Installation
 Define "...\Jenny\src" as an environment variable.
 After this, jenny.exe file will be executed from wherever you are.

+## Configurating Jenny
+Jenny uses [a configuration file](jenny.conf) for settings.
+Nothing will be burned into binaries.
+If you change settings and paths, you will not need to compile the files again.
+Before running **Jenny**, be sure that you edited [jenny.conf](jenny.conf).

 ## Thanks
 Thanks for reading this document.
 Good luck with your own projects.
  > **hypernova-developer**